 The NZTDS surveys a range of common foods consumed in a typical diet to assess New Zealanders’ exposure to certain chemicals such as agricultural compounds, contaminants and nutrients.
 It is used to identify any potential food safety risks to New Zealanders, as well as monitoring changes to what we eat over time.

-The next NZTDS will take place during 2016.
-In the lead up to this, we consulted on our proposed TDS, including the foods and chemicals to be included in the study.
-Following consultation, MPI released a response to submissions and the final project outline which provides an overview of the foods and chemicals in the 2016 study.
+The 2016 NZTDS is currently underway.
+In the lead up to this, MPI consulted on the proposed survey, including the foods and chemicals to be included in the study.
+Following consultation, MPI released a response to submissions and the final project outline which provides an overview of the foods and analytes included in the 2016 study.

 MPI aims to implement a best practice NZTDS, which is consistent with previous NZTDSs and supports domestic and global confidence in the safety of the New Zealand food supply and its monitoring systems.